Tauwhitinga Māori: Māori Communication Strategy and Practice

 Tauwhitinga Māori: Māori Communication Strategy and Practice major

-Students may find themselves sought after internationally, where expertise in multicultural and indigenous communication are especially needed, for example in Australia, Canada, and the USA.
+You may even find work internationally in places where experience in Indigenous communications and engagement are especially needed, for example in Australia, Canada, and the USA.

 Find out more about what you can do with a degree from UC.